 William - not a good man

 About fifteen years later, after the autumn of 1066, the offensive suitor got known as William the Conqueror and had many brave Englishmen killed, many maimed.
-He also had his wife's former bethothed put in a dungeon, where he died.
-Behaving far worse than a pervert lots of time, he was known as greedy, hard and unreliable, and with a lot on his conscience.
+He also had his wife's former bethrothed put in a dungeon, where he died.
+Behaving far worse than a pervert lots of time, he was known as greedy, hard and unreliable, and with very much on his conscience.

 As he lay dying, William confessed: "I tremble . . . when I reflect on the grievous sins which burden my conscience".
 Then he died.
 Was he later reborn to become a Hindu guru?
 Where is the evidence?
 Is it not lacking?

 Historical sources tell how William behaved, and "unflattering facts against unscrupulous royalty duping" could work.

 For all that, many silly people "are enamoured by the rich and famous", perhaps blinded by fancies and hopes and facades, without enough regard for the sterling worth of the famous guys, or the lack of it.